NightwindDev/Tweak-Tutorial/starting_off.md

 2. Ensure you have some kind of text editor, some good ones being [Visual Studio Code](https://code.visualstudio.com), [Sublime Text](https://www.sublimetext.com), and more!
 Feel free to use your preferred text editor, however note that **Visual Studio Code** has an **extension** for **Logos**, which can be found [here](https://marketplace.visualstudio.com/items?itemName=tale.logos-vscode).

-3. For easier "view-finding," download a flipboard explorer such as FLEXing ([rootful version](https://github.com/NSExceptional/FLEXing/releases/tag/1.2.0)/[rootless version](https://github.com/PoomSmart/FLEXing/releases/tag/1.5.0)) or [FLEXall](https://DGh0st.github.io/) (rootful only).
+3. For easier "view-finding," download a flipboard explorer such as FLEXing ([rootful version](https://github.com/NSExceptional/FLEXing/releases/tag/1.2.0)/[rootless version](https://github.com/PoomSmart/FLEXing/releases/tag/1.5.0)).

 4. To begin creating a tweak, run the command `$THEOS/bin/nic.pl`.
 If this does not work, you have probably set up Theos incorrectly.
 Please go back to step 1 and fix your installation.
       - This should show different options, one of them being `iphone/tweak`.
 This option will have a number next to it, which you type in to select that option.